danielbodnar/AnthropicFS/README.md

 A: While functional, please thoroughly test in your environment before using in production.

 **Q: What are the system requirements?**
-A: FUSE-compatible OS (Linux, macOS), Node.js 16+ or Bun runtime, and sufficient permissions to mount filesystems.
+A: FUSE-compatible OS (Linux, macOS), Bun runtime, and sufficient permissions to mount filesystems.